Updated: 28 November 2023

-The population of interest for the AES is persons aged 25- 64 years in 2017 (with the exception of persons living in an institution).
+The population of interest for the AES is persons aged 18-69 years in 2022 (with the exception of persons living in an institution).
+In 2017 persons aged 25- 64 years were included.
 The population was widened to include individuals in the age of 18-69 years in 2011 and 22-66 years in 2007.
 This was done in order to increase comparability with the Learning Conditions Monitor, yet only results for the population aged 25-64 years were reported by Statistics Norway and Eurostat.

 From 2022/2023, persons aged 18 - 69 years will be the target population for AES.